ChuanYuDev/computer_systems_a_programmer_perspective/labs/proxy_lab/proxy_lab.md

     - Proxy ignore SIGPIPE signal (page 964)?
         - `write` return EPIPE errors?

+    - Tiny error: Rio_writen error: Connection reset by peer?
+        - Only appear once?

     - Prematurely close, `read` turn -1 with `errno` set to `ECONNRESET`
         - Proxy should not terminate due to this error

     - `static` function must be written front? because no header
+    - Expose all the function in the header file?

+    - Tiny: `clienterror` http response has no content-length response header, so how do I read response body?

 ### Part II: dealing with multiple concurrent requests